 Walk with a mom as she enters the journey of motherhood.
 Provide education and support to help her be the best mother she can be.
 Mentorship extends from pregnancy until her child is one year of age.

-Support a male client and help him become an involved, committed and responsible father.
-Mentorship extends from early pregnancy until his child is six months of age.
+Serve men who accompany their partners by providing a space for them to gather resources and process their role in a pregnancy decision.
+Also, support a male client and help him become an involved, committed, and responsible father.
+Mentorship extends from early pregnancy until his child is one year of age.
 Training provided.

 Perform ultrasound scans on pregnant women to determine gestational age, viability and location of the pregnancy.
 MD, RDMS, NP, RN or DO required.
 Experience required.
 Training is provided.
 Availability is based

 Use nursing skills to perform STD/STI testing on women in our community while maintaining a professional standard of care according to ANA code of ethics.
 RN/NP/PA required.
 2-4 years of experience in a hospital or outpatient setting is required.
 Training in therapeutic communication and physical exams will be provided.